fence-io/website/content/articles/networking/index.md

 **Networking in a KinD Cluster with Cilium: Setting Up Load Balancer Services in Your Home Lab**

-Building a home lab environment and setting it up with a KinD cluster can be an exciting endeavor.
+Building a home lab environment and setting it up with a KinD cluster can be an exciting.
 Kubernetes in Docker (KinD) offers a lightweight and efficient solution for running Kubernetes clusters, making it ideal for development and testing purposes.
 However, configuring KinD for optimal performance, especially when it comes to load balancing and network setups, requires careful consideration.
-In this article, we'll guide you through the process of using KinD on both Linux and MacOS, exploring load balancing options, discussing troubleshooting techniques, and touching on DNS resolution.
+In this article, we'll guide you through the process of using KinD on both Linux and MacOS, exploring load balancing options and discussing troubleshooting techniques.

-**Requirements:**
+**Requirements**

 - Docker
 - Kind